How to Choose a Developmental Editor Without Wasting Money on Vague Feedback

 Promises a developmental editor should not make

 Be cautious if an editor claims they can guarantee that your book will become a bestseller, attract an agent, or win over publishers.
-These promises may sound encouraging, but they move the conversation away from what matters: what your manuscript needs, and how the editor will help you understand and improve it.
+Developmental editing can strengthen a manuscript, make its structure clearer, improve the reader’s experience, and help an author make better decisions.
+It cannot guarantee sales or industry success.

-A serious developmental editor will focus on the work they can actually deliver.
-They should be able to explain what kind of feedback you will receive, how detailed it will be, what areas they will assess, and what the final deliverable will look like.
-They may be optimistic about your project.
-They may believe the book has potential.
+A serious editor will focus on the work they can actually do.
+They should be able to explain what kind of feedback you will receive, how detailed it will be, what areas they will assess, and what you will receive at the end.
+They may be enthusiastic about your book.
+They may believe it has potential.
 But they should not sell you certainty where none exists.

 Pressure tactics to avoid

 Urgency is not always dishonest.
 Editors have schedules, limited availability, and booking windows.
-However, pressure becomes a problem when it is used to stop you asking sensible questions.
+Pressure becomes a problem when it is used to stop you asking sensible questions or comparing your options properly.

-Watch for phrases such as “Book today or lose your chance,” especially if you have not yet received clear answers about price, scope, timescale, and deliverables.
-Be cautious if you are pushed to pay before you understand what is included, or if the editor seems reluctant to define the service in writing.
+Watch for phrases such as “Book today or lose your chance,” especially if you have not yet received clear answers about price, scope, timescale, deliverables, payment terms, and what happens if either side needs to change the schedule.
+Be cautious if you are rushed into payment before the service has been defined in writing.

 A professional editor should be willing to answer reasonable questions.
-They should not make you feel foolish for asking what you are buying.
-If the response to basic queries is impatience, evasion, or more pressure, that is useful information.
+They should not make you feel foolish for asking what is included, what you will receive, or how the feedback will help you revise.
+If the response to basic queries is impatience, evasion, or more pressure, that tells you something useful.

 You are not being difficult by wanting clarity.
-You are making a considered purchase.
+You are thinking carefully before you buy.
 Developmental editing is an investment, and for many self-publishing authors it comes directly out of their own pocket.
-The right editor will understand this and should help you feel informed, not cornered.
+The right editor will understand this and help you feel informed, not cornered.

-The safest choice is usually the editor who is honest about what they can do, clear about what they will deliver, and realistic about what editing can and cannot achieve.
+The safest choice is usually an editor who is clear and realistic about what they can do and what they will deliver.

 Choose the editor who makes your next revision clearer